liv-io/ansible-roles-openbsd/README.md

 * NSD is available as authoritative DNS server
 * Prometheus has built-in alerting rules and Grafana dashboards
 * Loki has built-in alerting rules and Grafana dashboards
-* Parameters are documented with examples and marked when implemented
+* Parameters are documented with examples
 * Changes adhere to semantic versioning guidelines
 * Roles contain changelog